Always get the latest version

 User: I need email/password login with JWT tokens, plus Google OAuth, and basic user/admin roles.

-This stage transforms goals into specific, testable requirements using the EARS format.
+Transform your goals into specific, testable requirements using the EARS (Easy Approach to Requirements Syntax) format:

 Assistant: Great!
 Now let's gather detailed requirements.